 Most proteins, particularly those that accomplish complicated tasks, form assemblies with other proteins and molecules that are critical to their function.
 Established structural biology tools are most effective for highly purified samples that have limited conformational variability, which makes it challenging to apply those methods to capture a systems-wide understanding of the structures, interactions, and dynamics that are present under different cellular conditions.
 The Bush Lab develops and applies mass spectrometry based techniques that are fast, sensitive, and tolerant of heterogeneity for characterizing the native structures of biological assemblies.

 Native Mass Spectrometry.
-Gas-phase ions of assemblies can retain significant memories of their native structures in solution.
+Gas-phase ions of biological assemblies can retain significant memories of their native structures in solution.
 Many measurements of stoichiometry, connectivity, and shape have shown that these aspects of assembly structure can be strongly correlated in both environments.
 Gas-phase techniques, including mass spectrometry, ion mobility, and ion chemistry are used to probe the native structures of biological assemblies.
 Accurate models of protein assemblies, including those that are heterogeneous, dynamic, and/or membrane-bound, are built based on results from both gas-phase experiments and complementary techniques.

 - Hexamers of the Type II Secretion ATPase GspE from Vibrio cholerae with Increased ATPase Activity Connie Lu, Stewart Turley, Samuel T. Marionni, Young-Jun Park, Kelly K. Lee, Marcella Patrick, Ripal Shah, Maria Sandkvist, Matthew F. Bush, Wim G.J.
 Hol.
 Structure 2013, 21, 1707–1717.
 (Link|PUBMED)